grain-lang/grain/stdlib/pervasives.md

 Prints the given operand to the console.
 Works for any type.
-Internally, calls `toString` on the operand, so a better representation of data type will be printed if those types are exported from the module.
+Internally, calls `toString` on the operand, so a better representation of data type will be printed if those types are exposed from the module.

 Parameters: